frgalvan/applicationsDB/README.md

 # applicationsDB

 ## Motivation
 While I was utilizing a variety of job board websites to submit my applications for work, I realized that I was double applying to positions from different sites!
-I decided to build myself a small program to document my applications as I've submitted them to prevent any more of this.
+I decided to build myself a small program to document my applications as I'm submitting them to prevent this from happening again.

 ## Brief Overview
 I started out with a simple python terminal interface with 2 options: